 The following represent HDG's key findings and recommendations relative to the operations of each component reviewed for each facility.
+The detailed results of the Organizational Assessment can be found as Appendix A and includes more specific findings and recommendations.
 It is important to note that in many cases the findings were consistent throughout all facilities assessed and recommendations are similar for several facilities.